Data quality assurance

 View the complete set of OASIS Data Specifications

-The repository software also checks submitted assessments against those already received for the same patient to identify gaps in assessment submissions (e.g., a second admission assessment is submitted for the same patient without a discharge having been received).
+The repository software also checks submitted assessments against those they already got for the same patient to identify gaps in assessment submissions (e.g., a second admission assessment is submitted for the same patient without getting a discharge).
 Such errors will generally trigger a warning to the agency, but the assessment will be accepted, assuming it has no fatal errors.

 Data accuracy is also supported by the state survey process.
 Surveyors use OASIS to characterize each agency’s caseload and to select sample patients to be interviewed.
 They also review and assess the accuracy of the agency’s OASIS assessments.